About Heligeom

 - a translation trans parallel to the axis

-- The pitch is the distance of one helix turn along the helix axis.
+- The pitch is the distance of one helical turn measured along the helix axis.

-- The monomer per turn is the number of monomers needed for 1 turn of the helix.
+- The monomer per turn is the number of monomers needed for exactly one turn of the helix.

 - The Handedness is the direction of rotation around the axis.

-- The 2 distances (IntR and ExtR) are the minimal and maximal distances between the screw axis and the atoms of oligomer.
+- The 2 distances (IntR and ExtR) are the minimal and maximal distances between the screw axis and the atoms of the oligomeric filament.

 Comparison of interfaces

-If two interfaces are provided, then in addition to providing both sets of helical parameters the server calls compute the the Fnat which is the ratio of residue-residue contacts sharedin two different binding interfaces, a measure of interface similarity that hasbeen commonly used to evaluate protein-protein docking predictions (see the home page for an example.)
+If two interfaces are provided, the server provides both sets of helical parameters and additionally computes the fNAT : the fraction of residue-residue contacts shared in the two interfaces, which is a measure of interface similarity commonly used to evaluate protein-protein docking predictions (see the home page for an example.)

 Construction of one oligomer

-Based on the Screw geometry, the Heligeom web server can construct structures of desired length, provided the number of assembled monomers does not exceed 100, which can be downloaded as .pdb files.
+Based on the Screw geometry, the Heligeom web server can construct structures of desired length (the number of assembled monomers is limited to 100), which can be downloaded as .pdb or .mmcif files.

 For convenience, the server can be requested to align the helix axis of the generated complex with the Z-axis.

-In case the analysis has been restricted toa core protein region (see previous section), the whole protein may be usedfor construction,
+In case the helical analysis has been restricted to a core protein region (see above), the whole protein may nevertheless be used for construction, in which case

 Targeted adjustment (i.e Flattening)

-Heligeom can adjusting an experimental or a predicted helical assembly having a small pitch and a number of monomers per turn close to an integer N
+Heligeom can be used to adjust an experimental or a predicted helical assembly having a small pitch and a number of monomers per turn close to an integer value N

-to attain a ring structure, with zero pitch and precisely N monomers per turn. with a method described in [1].
+to attain a ring structure, with zero pitch and precisely N monomers per turn, using a method described in [1].

-In short, after calculating the screw parameters corresponding to two interacting subunits, the helix-to-ring adjustment process consists
+In short, after calculating the screw parameters for two interacting subunits, the adjustment process consists

 in slightly re-positioning and re-orienting the first subunit with respect to the screw axis, which is kept fixed, in such a way that

-the interaction energy between the subunit 1 and its image subunit in the plane perpendicular to the axis,
+an acceptable interaction energy is obtained between subunit 1 and its image

-Subsequently, concerted moves consisting of radial translations and rotations around their centers of mass of the two interacting subunits, considered as rigid bodies,
+Subsequently, an exploration is carried out using concerted rigid-body moves consisting of radial translations of the interacting subunits and rotations around their centers of mass,

-The process uses a reduced representation of the proteins [2], which enables decreasing the sensibility to side chain conformational variability at the interface.
+The process employs a reduced representation of the proteins [2] in order to decrease the sensitivity to side chain conformational variability at the interface.

 References